-Objective Contribution to objective the communities we regulate.
-As a workforce, we are the most effective and have the greatest impact when we are representative and consider different perspectives. children in the data and therefore aim to influence the consent practices of sites that are used by them.
+Objective Contribution to objective the most effective and have the greatest impact when we are representative and consider different perspectives.
 Objective 2: Our culture will be inclusive We're at our best when we support and look out for one another, and when we trust and empower each other to be ourselves.
 That applies whether it's within the workplace or in the work that we do.
 We have measures in place to support our diverse workforce, such as reasonable adjustments.
 However, we will do more to remove the barriers that are preventing people from developing and progressing.
-We will work closely with colleagues in Online Tracking as part of this work, and other colleagues as required.
-We will ensure colleagues are provided with the information they need in advance of engagement, in formats that are accessible.
-Objective 3: We will better understand the needs of everyone to deliver services that are accessible to all We target our regulatory interventions on the areas of greatest harm and to make a real difference to people's lives.
+We are working with colleagues from across the ICO with different expertise and backgrounds, and factoring in their views at different points of the drafting process.
+Objective 3: We will better understand the needs of everyone to deliver services that are accessible to all We target our regulatory interventions on the areas of greatest harm and to make a real difference to people's We will publish the guidance in draft form for consultation, to allow for a wide range of input from external stakeholders.
+This will inform the final product. lives.
 Technological innovation by businesses means the landscape we regulate is constantly transforming.
 We know we're at our best when we understand the needs of all our customers, including those who experience vulnerability and communities of unmet need.
-We are ensuring that we obtain data through external research to inform our engagement plans and the stakeholders we engage with.
-This will lead to regulatory interventions in areas of greatest risk of harm and those that will have the greatest impact on people's lives.
+The impact assessment completed by the Economic Analysis team will further develop our understanding of the impacts of this updated guidance.